alexa-js/alexa-app/README.md

 The full specification for the `card` object passed to this method can be found [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference#card-object).

-The full specification for the permission card can be found [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/device-address-api#sample-response-with-permission-card)
+The full specification for the permission card can be found [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/device-address-api#sample-response-with-permission-card).

-Cards do not support SSML
+Cards do not support SSML.

 If you just want to display a card that presents the user to link their account call `response.linkAccount()` as a shortcut.